bettercallmahin/exyzee/README.md

 # EXYZEE Optical Fashion Website

 This project is a static website for **EXYZEE Optical Fashions**, designed to showcase the brand's unique eyewear collection.
 The website features a modern, clean design that highlights the brand's products, vendors, and contact information.
 It’s built using HTML and CSS, providing a responsive and visually appealing interface.
+There are more modifications needed to be made.

 ## Features